Dexter (TV series): Association with real crimes

 Several comparisons and connections to the TV show and its protagonist have been drawn during criminal prosecutions.
-In 2009, 17-year-old Andrew Conley said the show inspired him to strangle his ten-year-old brother.
+In 2009, 17-year-old Andrew Conley said the show inspired him to strangle his 10-year-old brother.
 In an affidavit filed in Ohio County court, in Indiana, police said Conley confessed that he "watches a show called Dexter on Showtime, about a serial killer, and he stated, 'I feel just like him.'"

 In Spain, on July 25, 2009, a man and his girlfriend killed his brother and pregnant partner.
 The man owned the complete Dexter series DVD collection and the methods used to avoid leaving blood traces were inspired by the show.

 On November 4, 2010, in Sweden, a 21-year-old woman known as Dexter-mördaren ("The Dexter killer") or Dexter-kvinnan ("The Dexter woman") killed her 49-year-old father by stabbing him in the heart.
 During questioning, the woman compared herself to Dexter Morgan, and a picture of the character would appear on her phone when her father called her.
 In July 2011, she was sentenced to seven years in prison.

 In Norway, Shamrez Khan hired Håvard Nyfløt to kill Faiza Ashraf.
-Nyfløt claimed that Dexter inspired him, and he wanted to kill Khan in front of Faiza, similar to the television series, to "stop evil".
+Nyfløt claimed that Dexter inspired him, and he wanted to kill Khan in front of Faiza, similar to the television series, to "stop evil."

 Association was established between Mark Twitchell, of Edmonton, Alberta, Canada, during his first-degree murder trial, and the character of Dexter Morgan.
 After weeks of testimony and gruesome evidence presented in court, Twitchell was found guilty of the planned and deliberate murder of 38-year-old Johnny Altinger on April 12, 2011.

 British teenager Steven Miles, 17, was sentenced to 25 years in prison on October 2, 2014, for stabbing and dismembering his girlfriend Elizabeth Rose Thomas, 17, in Oxted, Surrey.
 Police discovered Thomas' body on January 24, 2014, and determined the cause of death to be a stab wound to the back.
 Miles was arrested on suspicion of murder.
 Miles pled guilty to the crime on September 9.
 According to Surrey Police, Miles had dismembered Thomas' body following her death, wrapping up limbs in plastic wrap, and had attempted to clean up the crime scene before he was found by a family member.
 Miles had been reported to be obsessed with the television series Dexter.
-Miles reportedly had an alter ego named Ed, whom Miles claims made him carry out the murder.
+Miles reportedly had an alter ego named Ed, who, Miles claims, made him carry out the murder.

 On January 11, 2022, in New Orleans, Louisiana, 34-year-old Benjamin Beale was arrested after police discovered a decapitated body inside a freezer in a painted bus.
 The body was confirmed, over a week later, to be that of Julia Dardar, a missing mother of two children.
 Investigators soon discovered a Dexter profile painting with guns and knives.